NehaSawant26/Custom-Note-Service-Supabase/Readme.md

-# 2-Hour Supabase Mini–Project – Custom Note Service
+# Supabase – Custom Note Service

-a minimal Supabase backend for a personal “notes” service
+A minimal Supabase backend for a personal “notes” service

 ## Setup and Deploy